erusev/parsedown/README.md

 ### Security

-Parsedownw does not sanitize the outut HTML.
+Parsedown does not sanitize the HTML that it generates.
 When you deal with untrusted content (ex: user commnets) you should also use a HTML sanitizer like [HTML Purifier](http://htmlpurifier.org/).

 ### Questions